erik/bijou/spec/bytecode.md

      4 bytes : number of function prototypes
      [
-       String  : name of source file ( length of 0 if not top level function) 4 bytes : line defined
+       String  : name of source file ( length of 0 if not top level function) String  : name of function ('main' for top level) 4 bytes : line defined
        4 bytes : last line defined
        1 byte  : maximum number of registers needed (for current function)